specify/specify7/specifyweb/frontend/js_src/lib/README.md

 ## Comment style

-Most of these things are enforced though ESLint rules, but mentioning them here just in case you don't have ESLint enabled (please don't do that):
+Most of these things are enforced through ESLint rules, but mentioning them here just in case you don't have ESLint enabled (please don't do that):

 - Comments must always begin with upper case letter